leptonai/examples/advanced/whisperx/README.md

 This is where having a separate service like Lepton becomes super useful: we can create a python environment (using e.g. conda or virtualenv), installed the required dependencies, run the photon as a web service, and then in the regular python environment, simply call the web service as if we were using a regular python function.
 Comparing to some apparent choices:

 - unlike a single python environment, we don't need to resolve version conflicts of different algorithms;
-- unlike packing everything in a separate opaque container image, we are much more lightweighted: only a python environment and dependencies are needed.

 ## Prerequisite